IBM/z_ansible_collections_doc/source/eda/eda-collections-ibm-z.rst

 They extend Ansible's capabilities to respond automatically to events in real-time.

-Click on a topic to learn more about installing and managing Event-Driven Ansible (EDA) collections.
+Click on a topic to learn more about installing and managing EDA collections.

 .. toctree::
    :maxdepth: 1